 From the application viewpoint, one considers what kind of systems are more appropriate to be modeled and analyzed within SPAs.
-MTIPP and PEPA are well-suited for the interleaving continuous time systems such that the activity rates or the average sojourn time in the states are known in advance and exponential distribution approximates well the activity delay distributions, whereas EMPA can be used to model the mentioned systems with the activity delays of different duration order or the extended systems, in which purely probabilistic choice or urgent activities must be implemented.
-GSPA and GSMPA fit well for modeling the continuous time systems with a capability to keep the activity causality information, and with the known activity delay distributions, which cannot be approximated accurately by exponential distribution, while $S\pi$ can additionally model mobility in such systems.
-TCP^{dts} is a good choice for interleaving discrete time systems with deterministic (fixed) and generalized stochastic delays, whereas stochastic ACP is capable to model non-interleaving systems as well, but it offers not enough performance analysis methods. dtsiPBC is consistent for the step discrete time systems such that the independent execution probabilities of activities are known and geometrical distribution approximates well the state residence time distributions.
+MTIPP and PEPA are well-suited for the interleaving continuous time systems such that the activity rates or the average sojourn time in the states are known in advance and exponential distribution approximates well the activity delay distributions, whereas EMPA can be used to model the mentioned systems with the activity delays of different duration order or the extended systems, in which purely probabilistic choices or urgent activities must be implemented.
+GSPA and GSMPA fit well for modeling the continuous time systems with a capability to keep the activity causality information, and with the known activity delay distributions, which cannot be approximated accurately by exponential distribution, while $S\pi$ can additionally model mobility in such systems. $TCP^{dts}$ is a good choice for interleaving discrete time systems as well, but it offers not enough performance analysis methods. dtsiPBC is consistent for the step discrete time systems such that the independent execution probabilities of activities are known and geometrical distribution approximates well the state residence time distributions.
 In addition, dtsiPBC can model these systems featuring very scattered activity delays or even more complex systems with instant probabilistic choice or urgency, hence, dtsiPBC can be taken as a non-interleaving discrete time counterpart of EMPA.